As part of its commitment to providing equal opportunities for all students, NCI offers a number of supports for students with disabilities.

 Assistive Technology is any device, piece of equipment, or software that can help reduce the negative impact of a disability on a student’s academic success.
 Some examples of assistive technology include voice recognition software, large print display software, Braille embossing, and modified keyboards, mouse etc.

-An essay support / proofreading service is provided to students with dyslexia.
-The purpose of this service is to assist with structure and presentation and to highlight errors in spelling and grammar.
-Essay support is not a tutoring service and does not assist with any issues relating to content.
-Please see Guidelines for Essay Support Service.
+A one-to-one learning support service is provided to students with disabilities.
+The purpose of this service is to assist with the management and planning of academic work.
+You can get help with structure and presentation of assignments and support with referencing Learning support is not a tutoring service and does not assist with any issues relating to content.
+Due to COVID-19 guidelines, this service is currently running via video calls, phone calls and email.

 The key role of the Library is to support students to use all aspects of the library resources to maximise your academic success.
 Students with certain disabilities (e.g. hearing impaired, visually impaired, mobility difficulty, specific learning difficulty) may require specific additional supports to facilitate equal access to the same resources as other students.
 This is determined during your Educational Needs Assessment with the Disability Officer.
 Some of the supports available include: